ADA-research/Sparkle/Documentation/source/userguide/userguide.md

 ## Executing commands

-Executing commands in Sparkle is as simple as running them in the top directory of Sparkle, for example:
+Executing commands in Sparkle is as simple as running them terminal for example:

 ```
-CLI/initialise.py
+sparkle initialise
 ```

 Do note that when running on a cluster additional arguments may be